-Developers are required to notify and then present their projects to the public so that interested citizens may provide input.
+Once City staff have reviewed the application for the Special Use Permit as described above, it is forwarded to the Planning Commission for a public hearing.
+Developers are required to notify and then present their projects to the Planning Commission and public at that hearing so that interested citizens may provide input.
 This process is intended to confirm the public's issues and any concerns early in the development review process.
 The required findings for Special Use Permits are:

-- The nature, condition and development of adjacent uses, buildings and structures shall be considered, and no proposed special use permit shall be granted if the approval body finds such use will adversely affect or be materially detrimental to such adjacent uses, buildings or structures or to the public health, safety or general welfare. - The site that is subject to the special use permit shall be adequate in size and shape to accommodate the yards, walls, fences, parking and loading facilities, landscaping and items which may be required by section 16-532. - The site that is subject to the special use permit shall be served by highways adequate in width and improved as necessary to carry the kind and quantity of traffic such use would generate. - The site that is subject to the special use permit shall be provided with adequate sewerage, water, fire protection and storm drainage facilities.
+- The proposed use is in conformance with the General Plan and other adopted standards. - The nature, condition and development of adjacent uses, buildings and structures shall be considered, and no proposed special use permit shall be granted if the approval body finds such use will adversely affect or be materially detrimental to such adjacent uses, buildings or structures or to the public health, safety or general welfare. - The site that is subject to the special use permit shall be adequate in size and shape to accommodate the yards, walls, fences, parking and loading facilities, landscaping and items which may be required by section 16-532. - The site that is subject to the special use permit shall be served by highways adequate in width and improved as necessary to carry the kind and quantity of traffic such use would generate. - The site that is subject to the special use permit shall be provided with adequate sewerage, water, fire protection and storm drainage facilities.